 4.3 Attack Generator and Checker

 The attack generator creates candidate attack vectors that are variants of the given input.
-The attack checker determines whether a candidate is an attack, by comparing the candidate's execution to that of the original input.
+The attack checker determines whether a candidate can be used as an attack, by comparing its execution to that of the original input.